Oracle’s Container Engine for Kubernetes to offer managed virtual nodes

 Oracle is using this aggressive pricing to gain a larger pie of the container infrastructure market, where it currently has very little presence, according to analysts.

-“Oracle is a very small player in the container infrastructure market and is not among the top listed vendors in this market,” an analyst, who didn’t wish to be identified, said citing the aggressive pricing strategy.
+“Oracle is a very small player in the container infrastructure market and is not among the top listed vendors in this market,” said an analyst who didn’t wish to be identified, as an explanation for the aggressive pricing strategy.

 Another reason why Oracle is doubling down on Kubernetes is its rising demand from enterprises due to the need for accelerating cloud-native application development in order to service customers, said Gary Chen and Lara Greden, research directors at IDC.